Sue Rose

-Susan Rose (born July 2, 1954) is an American cartoonist, animator, voice actress and television script writer.
-She is known for co-creating the character Fido Dido with Joanna Ferrone.
-She is also known for creating the children's television programs Pepper Ann, Angela Anaconda (with Joanna Ferrone) and Unfabulous.
+Susan Rose is an American cartoonist, animator, voice actress and television writer.
+She created the character Fido Dido with Joanna Ferrone and created the children's television programs Pepper Ann, Angela Anaconda (with Joanna Ferrone) and Unfabulous.
+She provided the voice of Angela Anaconda.

 Early life

 Rose was born in Hudson, New York and attended Hudson High School.
 After graduating in 1971, she attended Boston School of the Museum of Fine Arts and the Hartford Art School.

 Career

 Rose and friend Joanna Ferrone first developed the character Fido Dido in 1985, after Rose drew him on a cocktail napkin at a restaurant.
 Ferrone named him "Fido Dido".
 They later stenciled Fido on T-shirts with the credo: "Fido is for Fido, Fido is against no one".
 Fido Dido was licensed to PepsiCo in 1988 and appeared on numerous products.

 In 1996, Rose created the animated television series Pepper Ann.
-The series was produced by Walt Disney Television Animation and aired on Disney's One Saturday Morning block, debuting on September 13, 1997 on ABC.
+The series was produced by Walt Disney Television Animation and aired on Disney's One Saturday Morning block, debuting on September 13, 1997, on ABC.
 Pepper Ann began life as a comic strip created by Rose in the early 1990s for YM magazine.
 The animated series received popular and critical acclaim and earned numerous awards including Parent's Choice and Girls Inc.